cawasser/shadow-playground/README.md

 This project uses [shadow-cljs](http://shadow-cljs.org/) as the build tooling. shadow-cljs leverages the Node.js package manager ["npm"](https://www.npmjs.com/) to make integrating Javascript libraries much easier when using Clojurescript.

-This means that both npm and shadow-cljs must be installed:
+This means that both npm and shadow-cljs must be installed.

 ### Installing NPM